nevermined-io/nvm-docs/docs/tutorials/assets.md

-2. You need to check if you are the owner of the asset, if it is the case you don't need to buy before to consume it otherwise you will need to buy first, then in this point you need an `useEffect` that check it every time that the wallet changes the account and when the assest is bought in order to avoid buy again
+2. You need to check if you are the owner of the asset, if it is the case you don't need to buy before to consume it otherwise you will need to buy first, then in this point you need an `useEffect` that check it every time that the wallet changes the account and when the asset is bought in order to avoid buy again

 ```typescript
 ...